-- 1. Document GWSS feeding preference, through the growing season, on established Cabernet Sauvignon and Chardonnay grapevines that either are healthy or have been infected with Xf for 2, 3, or 4 years. - 2.
-Evaluate the acquisition by GWSS, through the growing season, from established Cabernet Sauvignon and Chardonnay grapevines that either are healthy or have been infected with Xf for 2, 3, or 4 years and determine the subsequent transmission from these acquisitions. - 3.
-Determine the relationship between Xf inoculation by GWSS at different times of the year and the development of the vine as a source for further acquisition by GWSS.
+- 1. Document GWSS feeding preference, through the growing season, on established Cabernet Sauvignon and Chardonnay grapevines that either are healthy or have been infected with X. fastidiosa for 2, 3, or 4 years. - 2.
+Evaluate the acquisition by GWSS, through the growing season, from established Cabernet Sauvignon and Chardonnay grapevines that either are healthy or have been infected with X. fastidiosa for 2, 3, or 4 years and determine the subsequent transmission from these acquisitions. - 3.
+Determine the relationship between X. fastidiosa inoculation by GWSS at different times of the year and the development of the vine as a source for further acquisition by GWSS.